abbodi1406/BatUtil/uup-converter-wimlib/README.md

 **Options:**

 1 - Create all editions
 create all possible target virtual editions

 2 - Create one edition
 create one of the target virtual editions

 3 - Create randomly selected editions
 create some of the target virtual editions

-**Manual Options**
+**Configuration Options**

+Control process behavior, output and automation.

+Edit *ConvertConfig.ini* under `[create_virtual_editions]` section to change the default value, where **0** means option **OFF**, and **1** means option **ON**.

 - AutoStart

-If you want to start the creation process directly without prompts.
+Start the creation process directly without prompts.
 It will only create editions specified in *AutoEditions* option if possible.

-to do so, change `set AutoStart=0` to `set AutoStart=1`

-Note: if convert-UUP.cmd is set with AutoStart=1 & StartVirtual=1, create_virtual_editions.cmd will also start with AutoStart=1
+Note: if convert-UUP options `AutoStart` & `StartVirtual` are set to 1, create_virtual_editions.cmd will also start with AutoStart=1

 - AutoEditions

-Specify editions to auto create with *AutoStart* option, separate the editions with a comma ,
+Specify editions to auto create with `AutoStart` option, separate the editions with a comma ,

 Allowed values:
-Enterprise,Education,ProfessionalEducation,ProfessionalWorkstation,EnterpriseN,EducationN,ProfessionalEducationN,ProfessionalWorkstationN,CoreSingleLanguage,ServerRdsh
+Enterprise, Education, ProfessionalEducation, ProfessionalWorkstation, EnterpriseN, EducationN, ProfessionalEducationN, ProfessionalWorkstationN, CoreSingleLanguage, ServerRdsh

 Example:
-`set AutoEditions=Enterprise,ProfessionalWorkstation,Education`
+`vAutoEditions=Enterprise,ProfessionalWorkstation,Education`

 - DeleteSource

-If you do not need to keep the source base editions (example: create Enterprise and delete Pro)
+Do not keep the source base editions (example: create Enterprise and delete Pro).

-to do so, change `set DeleteSource=0` to `set DeleteSource=1`

 - Preserve

-To preserve and keep source distribution folder intact, the operation will be done on copied folder instead
+Preserve and keep source distribution folder intact, the operation will be done on copied folder instead.

-to do so, change `set Preserve=0` to `set Preserve=1`

-(If source distribution is .ISO file, this option has no affect)
+If source distribution is .ISO file, this option has no affect.

 - SkipISO

-Do not create final ISO file at the end
+Do not create final ISO file at the end.

-to do so, change `set SkipISO=0` to `set SkipISO=1`

 ___

 ## Multi-Architecture ISO (x86/x64)